XeldarAlz/Unity-AWS-Helper/README.md

 # Unity AWS Helper
 I couldn't find a starting point or a working guide how to implement AWS into Unity.
 All official repositories are out dated.
 So I decided to create my own.
 Feel free to contribute.
 This repository show examples how to use popular web services such as Cognito or S3 in Unity.

+# Unity Version
+Currently using 2022.3.53f1.
+But should work in other versions.

 # About repository
 A helper repository for basic AWS setup on unity.
 In order to use this repository, you need to change values inside of the src/UnityAWSHelper/Assets/Scripts/Managers/AwsSdkManager.cs with your own credentials.
 Use AWS console and use the related services such as Cognito.
 Then copy your configs into the scripts to related values.